About Me

 Working Projects

-This project seeks to better understand the dynamics of multi-agent systems (MAS) and to develop mechanisms and learning algorithms that enhance the performance of MAS.
+This project seeks to better understand the dynamics of agentic and to develop mechanisms and learning algorithms that enhance the performance of agentic system.

 Professional Services